 If you’re like most bookkeepers I’ve worked with, the primary action you want your website visitors to take is to schedule a consultation with you.

-But here’s the issue many bookkeepers I’ve worked with face – their contact forms get a ton of spam.
+But here’s the issue many bookkeepers I’ve worked with face – their contact forms either get a ton of spam or email notifications don’t land in their inboxes at all once someone submits the form.

-While you can reduce the amount of spam by setting up reCAPTCHA to protect your site, one of the most common things I recommend is embedding an appointment calendar directly into your website.
+While you can reduce the amount of spam by setting up reCAPTCHA to protect your site and troubleshoot your email notification settings (here’s an article from WPForms), one of the most common things I recommend is replacing your contact form with an appointment calendar instead.

 Here are three reasons why: